idominikosgr/VibeKit-VDK-CLI/cursor-rules.md

 - **Version Control:** Tracking system for rule updates and dependencies between rule files

 ---
-*See `README.md` for installation and update instructions for the DevRulesPlus project and `CHANGELOG.md` for detailed version history.*
+*See `README.md` for installation and update instructions for the CodePilotRules project and `CHANGELOG.md` for detailed version history.*